-Wanting to invest for her future, Sally Morgan gained her initial investment capital by turning over a UK property (a flat) and redeploying this income into a value-focused portfolio.
-A humble, but good, starting point for any new investor.
+Wanting to invest for her future, Sally Morgan raised her initial investment capital by selling her UK property and redeploying the funds into a value-focused portfolio.

 Sally’s Value Investor Profile